-“All of those in favor, please indicate by the uplifted hand.” says a member of the priesthood leadership on some Sabbath day morning, to which a congregation will usually raise their arms to the square indicating their approval.
+“All of those in favor, please indicate by the uplifted hand.” says a member of the priesthood leadership on some Sabbath day morning, to which a congregation will usually raise their hands indicating their approval.

 “When we sustain officers, we are given the opportunity of sustaining those whom the Lord has already called by revelation. . . .
 The Lord, then, gives us the opportunity to sustain the action of a divine calling and in effect express ourselves if for any reason we may feel otherwise.
 To sustain is to make the action binding on ourselves to support those people whom we have sustained.
 When a person goes through the sacred act of raising his arm to the square, he should remember, with soberness, that which he has done and commence to act in harmony with his sustaining vote both in public and in private.”
 (In Conference Report, Apr.
 1972, p.
 19)

-I think that often we may just think that sustaining an individual means that we “approve” of them and that by raising our arms for a second or two our duty stands fulfilled.
-Now when put that way, I don’t think anyone would really conclude that this is as far as our duty goes.
+I think that often we may just think that sustaining an individual means that we “approve” of them and that by raising our arms for a second or two, our duty stands fulfilled.

 Let’s look at the definitions of the word “Sustain” for some further insight: